 When you’re out and about, and you’re stuck in public and are a far drive from home, a toothpick is often a great go-to because restaurants are everywhere.

-Be careful however, as some toothpicks aren’t as thin at the tip as others, and may not fit into the SIM eject tray.
+Caution: Be careful, however, as some toothpicks aren’t as thin at the tip as others and may not fit into the SIM eject tray.
+Plus, they are made of softwood/bamboo.
 Forcing a toothpick that is too large into the SIM eject hole could cause the tip to break off, and you’d have to use a sewing needle or something similar to fish it out.

-Hopefully you’ve been able to get your SIM card tray opened on your iPhone or iPad by now even though you’re missing your SIM eject tool.
-Fortunately, there are a lot of alternatives out there.
+Hopefully, you’ve been able to get your SIM card tray opened on your iPhone or iPad by now, even though you’re missing your SIM eject tool.

-If you never did get a SIM eject tool, you should seriously consider investing in one, because like we noted earlier, it’s only about a dollar for a set of ten of them on Amazon, and you can get some sweet bundle deals on even more of them with no problem.
-Keep on eon your key ring and keep them all over the place so you have easy access to your SIM card no matter where you are.
+If you never did get a SIM eject tool, you should seriously consider investing in one because like, we noted earlier, it’s only about a dollar for a set of ten of them on Amazon, and you can get some sweet bundle deals on even more of them with no problem.
+Keep them all over the place, like one on your key ring, one in your wallet, one in your car, etc., so you have easy access to your SIM card no matter where you are.